The Biomechanical Differences Between Men and Women in Sports

 Children are equal in terms of strength, aerobic power, weight and body fat until they reach puberty (Holschen, 2004).
 Puberty puts men and women on diverging paths.
 Anatomical differences between men and women give rise to biomechanical differences in both movement and injury propensity.

 Women typically have a wider pelvis, femoral anteversion (inward twisting), knee valgus (knees collapsing in) and external tibial torsion (Feet turned outward).
-Women typically have smaller bones and smaller articular surfaces, while men proportionally have longer legs which results in increased potential force in certain maneuvers (Holschen, 2004).
+Women typically have smaller bones and smaller articular surfaces, while men proportionally have longer legs which result in increased potential force in certain manoeuvres (Holschen, 2004).